Round Hill Music has announced that it has closed its third private fund, Round Hill Music Royalty Fund III, with total equity commitments of $291m.

 - As mentioned, in 2012, Round Hill launched its Music Royalty Fund I, which eventually closed with $202m raised.
 (It then deployed that $202m buying catalogs which an independent valuer now suggests have since shot up in value, and are worth $363m.)

-- Then, in December 2017, it raised $263m via its Music Royalty Fund II.
-This money was partly used to acquire Carlin Music for around $245m, including the Elvis Presley catalog, amongst over 100,000 copyrights.
+- Then, in December 2017, it raised $263m via its Music Royalty Fund II, money it used to complete its historic acquisition of the Carlin catalog for around $245m.

 - Today (November 18), we learn that Music Royalty Fund III has raised $291m.